calikasten/siri-shortcuts/README.md

 Log activies for your wiener dog to keep track of their food, business, and exercise.
 Version 2.0 sends a POST request to the Airtable API to create new record in shared Airtable database.

 [Dog Days MVP](https://www.icloud.com/shortcuts/8b4ab84158764de0b1d6a363b26de690) <br>
 View your wiener dog's most recent activities like food, business, and exercise.
-MVP shows alert dialogue with the timestamp and time difference calculation since that last activity.
+MVP is an alert dialogue using GET requests to Airtable API for latest timestamp and time difference calculation for a given activity.